Mass shooting in Hanau: Grief and rage persist one year on | DW | 18.02.2021

-One year ago, a racist far-right extremist killed nine people of non-German heritage in the city of Hanau.
-The relatives of the dead are still looking for answers to questions like: Could the attack have been prevented?
+On February 19, 2020, a racist far-right extremist killed nine people in the city of Hanau.
+The relatives of the dead are still looking for answers.
+Could the attack have been prevented?

 Cetin Gültekin knows exactly where his brother was killed.
-He knows the route the attacker took, where he got out of his car, shot the driver of a parking vehicle, and then, with a few short steps, reached the convenience store where he killed Gökhan Gültekin and four other people.
+He knows the route that the attacker took and where he got out of his car, shot the driver of a parking vehicle, and then, with a few short steps, reached the convenience store where he killed Gökhan Gültekin and four other people.

 A year after the crime, the store is empty and slips of paper with the names of those killed are plastered on the windows.
 Cetin Gültekin points to a spot through the window pane.